 Starting from Land’s End on Saturday morning, competitors take part on a number of regularity sections and driving tests before arriving at the evening rest halt.
-From here, it is the maze of lanes that criss-cross Wales, your endurance and skill tested as you battle through the night against the elements and the route set out by the Clerk of the Course.
+From here, it is the maze of lanes that criss-cross Wales with the possibility of some old favourites to be included for 2018.
+Your endurance and skill tested as you battle through the night against the elements and the route set out by the Clerk of the Course.
 Sunday brings you a little more of a relaxed day, the route and scenery as stunning as the first, your overnight halt will be welcoming and give you chance to rest before the final push to John O’ Groats.

 As you leave on Monday, it is hard to believe you are only half way along the route, the night section is daunting and the evening meal is most welcome.
 When you arrive in John O’Groats, it is not unusual to see crews so elated that a tear is shed, after all, they have completed what is regarded as the toughest historic rally in Europe, and quite possibly the world.
 Welcome to Le Jog.

 The event features mixed navigation, night time driving and driving in adverse conditions.
 Some competitors have attempted Le Jog as their very first event, we would advise you to take part in the HERO Training Day that takes part in October if you wish to attempt Le Jog as a novice.